3pnguyen/spike-drive-base/README.md

 * The robot would jitter back in forth when doing a "gyro turn" near the targetted heading
 * The robot is easily affected by gyro drift.
 If you are using the code for a long enough time the code will become inaccurate.
 The only way to fix this right now is to reset the relative point for the gyro.

-## 👀 Like the project so far?

-* Regardless if you do or don't, I mean you're reading this right?
-And that's great, thanks!
-* Yeah I don't have a bank account yet so I can't really beg for money...
-* Please give me feedback it's suppppppeeeer import and a must for making this code the best!

 ## ✍️ About the author

 * I'm Ethan Nguyen and I created this hoping to help other people in FLL and Lego Robotics.
 I also wanted to improve my code, logging changes and fixing what the old version had bad or left out before